KaharErbol/data-structure/README.md

 - By itself the DFS isn't all that useful.
 - When augmented to perform other tasks such as count connected components, determine connectivity, or find the bridges/articulation points then DFS is very useful.

-Basic DFS
+**Basic DFS**

-:  A DFS plunges depth first into a graph without regard for which edge it takes next until it cannot go any further at which point it backtracks and continues.
+A DFS plunges depth first into a graph without regard for which edge it takes next until it cannot go any further at which point it backtracks and continues.

+**Sudo Code**
 ```python
 # Global or class scope variables
 n = num of nodes in the graph